abyssDS/sfmlWiki/Rules.md

-This page describes general guidelines for editing the wiki.
+# General guidelines for editing the wiki

 ## Main rules